naala89/apiopenstudio/README.md

 * LOG
 * HTML
 #### $cache
-Set to true to enable caching on the server, set to false to disable.
+Set to true to enable caching on the server (opcode service automatically discovered), set to false to disable.

+If you have multiple services available on the server, you instruct Datagator to use a specific opcode by setting this value to 'apc' for APC or memcache for MemCache.
 #### $dbdriver
 The db driver, e.g. 'mysqli'.
 #### $dbhost